-Together with a number of content partners, AFS is convening the AFS Global Conference under the topic “Global Competence: Our Future, Our Responsibility” in Budapest this September.
-Ms Katherine Yngve, Associate Director of Learning Outcomes at the Center for Intercultural Learning, Mentoring Assessment & Research (CILMAR) of Purdue University, is one of the distinguished speakers who will address hundreds of leaders from different sectors who will gather at the conference.
+Together with a number of content partners, AFS convened the AFS Global Conference under the topic “Global Competence: Our Future, Our Responsibility” in Budapest this September.
+Ms Katherine Yngve, Associate Director of Learning Outcomes at the Center for Intercultural Learning, Mentoring Assessment & Research (CILMAR) of Purdue University, was one of the distinguished speakers who addressed hundreds of leaders from different sectors who gathered at the conference.
 We thank Katherine for sharing her insights on global competence in this interview.

 What innovative practices have been developed to foster global competence among students?

 We have founded a research center at Purdue that focuses on intercultural learning.
 We are using research-driven practices to help professors become better cultural mentors and facilitators of intercultural learning.
 We are training professors, mostly from the STEM field, to think about how to be a good cultural mentor when they take their students abroad.
 This is important because so many students now go abroad for short-term programs with their professors and most professors are not taught how to mentor but how to do research.
 Most of them, even if they are very interculturally competent themselves are not taught how to help students become more interculturally competent.

 That’s why we are also using the Sentio Global Competence Certificate (GCC).
 This is not the only way we help professors, but it uses the same four frames of becoming interculturally competent that we had used before.
 It was nice to have an outside expert reinforce what we have been telling our professors.

 I have been mentoring students online since 2006 and I think the GCC is very innovative because of its interactivity, its animation, and the ways it appeals to the millennial and post-millennial generations.
 We need these innovative approaches to work with today’s students.
 Compared to students 20 years ago, now students are used to getting answers faster, with more visuals.